Cologne–Aachen high-speed railway: Development since 2003

 In November 2008, additional investments in the Aachen–Stolberg–Eschweiler section were approved as part of an economic stimulus package.
 It was planned that the Aachen-Rothe Erde–Stolberg section would be partially upgraded to three tracks from 2010.
 This project has not yet been implemented.
 Only the Aachen-Rothe Erde station has been modernised.
 Due to the construction delay, the European Commission cut funding for the project by €2.9 million at the end of 2010.
 In June 2010, EVS Euregio Verkehrsschienennetz (EVS) acquired Stolberger Hauptbahnhof including the entrance building.
 Only the dispatcher signal box and the mainline through tracks remained the property of Deutsche Bahn.
 The EVS started the reconstruction of Stolberg Hauptbahnhof in 2012 and the height of the main platform was increased to 760 millimetres.

 In 2017, Deutsche Bahn began construction work on the island platform on the mainline through tracks at Stolberger Hauptbahnhof.
 The existing underpass is to be replaced by an overpass with lifts.
 The work was expected to take until the middle of 2019.
 Construction work on the Upgraded line 4, II. upgrade phase, 1. construction stage project at Eschweiler Hauptbahnhof began in 2018.
 Platforms at the Hauptbahnhof have been raised to 76 cm and barrier-free access has been created to the island platform via lifts and the two passing tracks (platform 1 and 4) have been extended to a useful length of 750 m.
 The relay interlocking has been replaced by connecting the station to a computer-based interlocking and the last level crossing between Cologne and Aachen at Jägerspfad in Eschweiler is to be closed.
 Work in Aachen should also begin in 2019.
 In the district of Eilendorf, the third track is to be extended by about 1700 m between Eilendorf and the former Aachen-Rothe Erde freight yard.
 Measures for noise and vibration protection are also planned.

 The line between Stolberg Hauptbahnhof and Aachen Hauptbahnhof was declared an overloaded railway on 11 November 2019.

+In the second half of 2029, the Cologne–Aachen route will be completely closed for approximately five months as part of a general renovation.